-How many vehicles pass through EDSA each day?
+How many vehicles pass through EDSA everyday?

 By Jochebed B. Gonzales, Senior Researcher

-With 367,728 vehicles traversing daily on the average, EDSA remained the National Capital Region’s most congested road, based on 2017 estimates.
-Vehicles that pass though this highway account for 13.6% of the average daily traffic in Metro Manila, which was reported at 2.7 million.
+With 367,728 vehicles traversing daily on the average, EDSA remains the National Capital Region’s most congested road, based on 2017 estimates.
+Vehicles that pass through this highway account for 13.6% of the average daily traffic in Metro Manila, which is reported at 2.7 million vehicles.

-Cars comprise two-thirds of the volume of traffic in EDSA, while jeepneys, UVs, taxis and buses make up 11.4%.
+Cars make up two-thirds of the volume of traffic in EDSA, while jeepneys, UVs, taxis and buses make up 11.4%.

 ALSO READ: